|AAMC MD-PhD Summer Undergraduate Research Programs||

 Annual award honoring an undergraduate college student who is doing outstanding work on their campus to raise awareness for mental health issues, reduce prejudice around mental illness, and encourage help-seeking among their peers.

 |Kathryn D. Sullivan Earth and Marine Science Fellowship||

 This award seeks to increase the number of highly trained earth and marine scientists and enable graduate students to conduct NASA-related Earth/marine science research.

 |Teach and Learn in Korea - TALK||

 A unique scholarship for undergraduates and recent graduates to teach English in South Korea for 6 months or one year.

-Award Value: Monthly stipend, transportation costs to Korea, health insurance, and a settlement subsidy.
+Award Value: Monthly stipend, accommodation, transportation costs to Korea, health insurance, and a settlement subsidy.

 |Teaching Assistant Program in France||

 Offers teaching contracts for 7 months throughout France to teach English at the elementary or secondary level.

 Award Value: Monthly stipend of approximately 800 Euro per month, and health insurance.